MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ---
-title: Troubleshooting scenarios related to linked server after migrating on-premises server
+title: Troubleshooting an error while creating a linked server after migrating SQL Server to Azure
-description: This article provides a resolution to the problem where the linked server can't be created after migrating on-premises server to Azure. ms.date: 01/08/2024
+description: This article provides a resolution to the problem where the linked server can't be created after migrating on-premises SQL Server to Azure. ms.date: 02/28/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# A linked server couldn't be created after migrating on-premises server to Azure
+# A linked server couldn't be created after migrating on-premises SQL Server to Azure

-This article helps you resolve an issue when you can't create a linked server after you move the on-premises server to Azure.
+This article helps you resolve an issue when you can't create a linked server after you move the on-premises SQL Server to Azure.

 ## Symptoms